ben/writings/software-developers-journal/c-toolbelt.md

 There's effort involved in writing and maintaining the meta-project file, but it can more than pay for itself by providing access to many different environments.
 This approach also lets you avoid maintaining multiple tool-specific project files, and allows people working on the code to choose the environment that works best for them.

+If you google for these things, you'll probably run across autotools.
+Try to think of it in the same terms as RCS or CVS; at this point in time, there's almost no reason to use a tool that byzantine and difficult, when so many better options exist.

 ### Editors
 One's choice of text editor is a very personal matter, but it must be said that some editors are better at C than others.